kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 ## Introduction

 Managing storage is a distinct problem from managing compute instances.
-The `PersistentVolume` subsystem provides an API for users and administrators that abstracts details of how storage is provided from how it is consumed.
-To do this, we introduce two new API resources:  `PersistentVolume` and `PersistentVolumeClaim`.
+The PersistentVolume subsystem provides an API for users and administrators that abstracts details of how storage is provided from how it is consumed.
+To do this, we introduce two new API resources:  PersistentVolume and PersistentVolumeClaim.

-A `PersistentVolume` (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using [Storage Classes](/docs/concepts/storage/storage-classes/).
+A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using [Storage Classes](/docs/concepts/storage/storage-classes/).
 It is a resource in the cluster just like a node is a cluster resource.
 PVs are volume plugins like Volumes, but have a lifecycle independent of any individual Pod that uses the PV.
 This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.

-A `PersistentVolumeClaim` (PVC) is a request for storage by a user.
+A PersistentVolumeClaim (PVC) is a request for storage by a user.
 It is similar to a Pod.
 Pods consume node resources and PVCs consume PV resources.
 Pods can request specific levels of resources (CPU and Memory).
 Claims can request specific size and access modes (e.g., they can be mounted once read/write or many times read-only).

-While `PersistentVolumeClaims` allow a user to consume abstract storage resources, it is common that users need `PersistentVolumes` with varying properties, such as performance, for different problems.
-Cluster administrators need to be able to offer a variety of `PersistentVolumes` that differ in more ways than just size and access modes, without exposing users to the details of how those volumes are implemented.
-For these needs, there is the `StorageClass` resource.
+While PersistentVolumeClaims allow a user to consume abstract storage resources, it is common that users need PersistentVolumes with varying properties, such as performance, for different problems.
+Cluster administrators need to be able to offer a variety of PersistentVolumes that differ in more ways than just size and access modes, without exposing users to the details of how those volumes are implemented.
+For these needs, there is the _StorageClass_ resource.

 See the [detailed walkthrough with working examples](/docs/tasks/configure-pod-container/configure-persistent-volume-storage/).